Featured Image: Grid Engineering DDU5

 In the end, I settled for the bracket that matches the top two mounts for my Simucube, as that positioned the display precisely where I wanted it:

 Software installation is very easy.
-Start by installing the Vocore Screen driver (which is linked to in the manual).
+Start by installing the Vocore Screen driver (which is featured in the manual).
 The Vocore driver is a standalone executable – to be safe I did close down SimHub while this installation took place.
 Then, it was time to configure Simhub.

 Start by heading to Devices > Add Device: